xizon/Uix-Page-Builder/readme.txt

-= Advanced Customization ( For Theme Developer ) =

-Please install the plugin and check out the **"Uix Page Builder Helper"** directly in admin panel.

 == Installation ==

 1. After activating your theme, you can see a prompt pointed out as absolutely critical.
 Go to "Appearance -> Install Plugins".